How the Tabs <> NetSuite Integration Works

 Tabs pulls GL accounts from NetSuite but does not modify or add them.
 When sending an invoice, the GL impact is determined by the accounts mapped to the NetSuite item.

-For cash reconciliations and month-end close journal entries, you can configure which GL accounts Tabs pushes to within the Tabs account mapping settings.
+For cash reconciliations and month-end close journal entries, you can configure which GL accounts Tabs pushes to within the integrations page.

 If multi-currency is enabled in NetSuite, Tabs will: